How do I book?

 Can my friend join in?

-Totally, as long as you’re booking one of the Half Moon, Crescent Moon, or Yoga for eSports Players packages.
+Totally.
 How?
 Once you’ve made your appointment, send me an email to let me know someone will be joining you (firstname.lastname@example.org).
 I’ll then send you or your friend a SnapScan/PayPal link or my banking details for the additional fee.
-This stands at R225 for the Half Moon Package, R175 for the Crescent Moon Package, and R275 for the Yoga for eSports Package.
+This stands at R225 for Beginner’s Yoga, and R275 for the Motion & Stillness class.
 I’ll also send forms and a waiver that your buddy has to fill in before they can practice.

 Do you give group discounts?

 I do, yeah - yay!
-I can work with groups of up to five people for the Half Moon and Crescent Moon Packages, if you’d like to host your friends in your own or your collective space.
+I can work with groups of up to five people, if you’d like to host your friends in your own or your collective space.
 Once you’ve booked your time, please let me know how many people will be joining you (email@example.com).
 I’ll send on their forms and waivers, as well as a PayPal link and/or my banking details.
-For groups of more than two, each person will pay R200 for the Half Moon Package, or R150 for the Crescent Moon Package.
-You can also do the Yoga for eSports Teams Package at R650 for groups of three or more players.
+For groups of more than two, each person will pay R200 for the Beginner’s Yoga class, and R250 for the Motion & Stillness class.

 Are you certified by yoga alliance?